Anarchism in Ireland: Origins of the modern movement

 The first steps towards building a movement came in the late 1970s when a number of young Irish people who had been living and working in Britain returned home, bringing their new-found anarchist politics with them.
 Local groups were set up in Belfast, Dublin, Limerick, Dundalk and Drogheda.
 Over the next decade anarchist papers appeared, some for just one or two editions, others with a much longer life.
 Titles included Outta Control (Belfast), Anarchist Worker (Dublin), Antrim Alternative (Ballymena), Black Star (Ballymena), Resistance (Dublin) and Organise!
 (Ballymena).
 Bookshops were opened in Belfast (Just Books in Winetavern Street) and Dublin (ABC in Marlborough Street).
 All of these groups attracted people who identified themselves as anarchists but had little in the way of agreed politics or activities, and no organised discussions or education about anarchism.
 This imposed limits to what they could achieve and even to their continued existence – all groups were short-lived, had little impact and left no lasting legacy.

 In 1978, ex-members of the Belfast Anarchist Collective and the Dublin Anarchist Group decided that a more politically united, class-based, and public organisation was necessary.
-Their discussions led to the Anarchist Workers Alliance, which existed from 1978–81, although only to any substantial extent in Dublin.
+Their discussions led to the Anarchist Workers Alliance, which existed from 1978 to 1981, although only to any substantial extent in Dublin.
 It produced Anarchist Worker nos.
 1–7; documents on the national question, women's liberation, trade unions, and a constitution.

 Irish anarchists, amongst others, organised Reclaim the Streets parties in Dublin in 2002 and 2003.
-In 2004 Dublin Grassroots Network, a “broad-based network including anarchists, environmentalists, anti-war activists”, organised protests against the May 2004 summit of European heads of government in Farmleigh.
+In 2004 Dublin Grassroots Network, a "broad-based network including anarchists, environmentalists, anti-war activists", organised protests against the May 2004 summit of European heads of government in Farmleigh.
 During the protests there were clashes between demonstrators and police.
 29 people were arrested and there were several injuries.